Culinary training for International Cuisines in the Philippines taught by International Instructors

 A Culinary Training Hub in Northern Philippines

-Students from across Luzon and even international enrollees find Tuguegarao an ideal place to study because of its peaceful environment, affordable living costs, and accessibility by air or land.
+Students from across Luzon and even international enrollees find Tuguegarao an ideal place to study.
+The peaceful environment, affordable living costs, and accessibility by air or land make it a perfect choice.

 Career Opportunities After Graduation